 Fortunately, I was not the only one with a plan.
 A chance message came to me on linked-in back in 2015: “Any chance you'll come to the Boston area any time soon?
 I think a few pints and a ton of idea exchange might be in order.”

 To receive an invite from the brains behind the leading RTSM in the field was an opportunity too good to pass up!
-Even so, it took me almost a year to make my mind up, but once I’d seen what 4G had in the works and how quickly they were doing it, I knew it was time to make the jump ship, both in terms of my current vocation and my personal hobby.
+Even so, it took me almost a year to make my mind up, but once I’d seen what 4G had in the works and how quickly they were doing it, I knew it was time to jump ship, both in terms of my current vocation and my personal hobby.
 This was the way to go, and I haven’t looked back since.

 Simon West-Bulford, Director of Test Automation at 4G Clinical, has 28 years of experience in the pharmaceutical industry, 17 of which have been focused on IRT.